hfellerhoff/serial/docs/hosting/coolify.md

    - Use `docker-compose.yaml` to use a local DB on an x86 architecture (default)
    - Use `docker-compose.arm.yaml` to use a local DB on an ARM architecture
    - Use `docker-compose.standalone.yaml` for standalone deployments (bring your own DB and services)
-   - _Note: If you want your version of Serial to be the absolute newest and have an auto-sync plugin on your repo, you can opt for `docker-compose.build.yaml`, `docker-compose.build-arm.yaml`, or `docker-compose.build-standalone.yaml` to build your own image instead of relying on the container registry image._
+   - To build the newest version from your repository instead of using the registry image, use `docker-compose.build.yaml`, `docker-compose.build-arm.yaml`, or `docker-compose.build-standalone.yaml`.
 7. (optional) Customize your domain in `Domains for server`:
    - If you don't have a custom domain, click `Generate domain`
    - Otherwise, add your custom domain (e.g. `https://example.com`)